mkostanbaeva/test1/mediastorage-api.md

 ##hosts
 ###Production
-The balancer open out for reading operation (the get handler only) - `storage.mds.yandex.net:80`.<br/>
+The balancer open out for reading operation (the get handle only) - `storage.mds.yandex.net:80`.<br/>
-The internal balancer for reading operation (the get handler only) - `storage-int.mds.yandex.net:80`.<br/>
+The internal balancer for reading operation (the get handle only) - `storage-int.mds.yandex.net:80`.<br/>
-The internal balancer for writing operation (the upload, delete, downloadinfo handlers) - `storage-int.mds.yandex.net:12000`.
+The internal balancer for writing operation (the upload, delete, downloadinfo handle) - `storage-int.mds.yandex.net:12000`.

 ###Testing
-The host for reading operation (the get handler only) - `storage.mdst.yandex.net:80`.<br/>
+The host for reading operation (the get handle only) - `storage.mdst.yandex.net:80`.<br/>
-The host for writing operation (the upload, delete, downloadinfo handlers) - `storage-int.mdst.yandex.net:12000`.
+The host for writing operation (the upload, delete, downloadinfo handle) - `storage-int.mdst.yandex.net:12000`.

 ##upload
 ###Description
-The handler is used to upload a data.
+Handle is used to upload a data.
 Used as follows - *hostname:port/upload-$namespace/$filename* and a data will be transmist by post.
 Where are:
 * *$namespace* - the name of your namespase,
 * *$filename* -  name of the key for your data.
 When you specify the namespace will be issued Authorization header, which should not forget to indicate -